Demographic models

 ╚═══════════╧═══════╧═════════╧════════════╝

-This should convince you that the final product of a slendr simulation really is the same kind of tree-sequence object that you learned about in the previous activities today.
-You don’t have to study these tables in detail!
+This should convince you that the final product of a slendr simulation really is the same kind of tree-sequence object that you learned about in the introductory session earlier.
+You don’t have to study these tables in detail, this is just to remind you that they are always there.

 ts_table(ts, "nodes")